Achievable logoAchievable logo

 • Disciplinary history

-*We’ll refer Form ADV Parts 2A and 2B simply as “the brochure” for the remainder of this chapter.
-While only one part is technically considered the brochure (2A), test questions tend to refer to both simply as “the brochure.”
+*We’ll refer to Form ADV Parts 2A and 2B simply as “the brochure” for the remainder of this chapter.
+While only Part 2A is technically the brochure, exam questions often use “the brochure” to mean both Parts 2A and 2B.

-North American Securities Administrators Association (NASAA) rules require advisers to deliver the brochure to clients in a very particular manner.
-The brochure-specific rule starts out with this generality:
+North American Securities Administrators Association (NASAA) rules require advisers to deliver the brochure in a specific way.
+The brochure-specific rule begins with this general requirement:

 "Unless otherwise provided in this rule, an investment adviser… shall… furnish each advisory client and prospective advisory client with a written disclosure statement which may be a copy of Part II of its Form ADV or written documents containing at least the information then so required by Part II of Form ADV, or such other information as the [Administrator] may require.